The time in North Cyprus is

 The third project involves the rebuilding of a village house to provide accommodation in order to encourage visitors to come and stay in the village.

-The villagers have shown the commitment to the eco tourism project, forming a committee in order to maximise the success of the project.
-They will be having regular "eco days", as well as offering special interest holidays.
-(You can pick olives, get them pressed at the local olive mill and take home your own oil.)
+The villagers have shown commitment to the eco tourism project, forming a committee in order to maximise the success of the project.
+They have a regular Sunday market, and "eco days", normally on the third Sunday in May and October.

 The scheme is an example of multi-national co-operation.
-Funding has been provided by the United States Agency for International Development (USAID) and the Turkish embassy, while the Buyukkonuk Municipality is providing labour and equipment
+Funding has been provided by the United States Agency for International Development (USAID) and the Turkish embassy, while the Buyukkonuk Municipality is providing labour and equipment.

 Back to Iskele index.